tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/docs/launch_file_parameters.md

 Enables the accelerometer.

 2. `accel_rate`
 The sample rate of the accelerometer, unit: Hz.
-The optional values are 1.5625hz,3.125hz,6.25hz,12.5hz,25hz,50hz, 100hz,200hz,500hz,1khz,2khz,4khz,8khz,16khz,32khz.
 The specific value depends on the current camera.

 3. `accel_range`
-The measuring range of the accelerometer, the optional values are 2g,4g,8g,16g.
+The measuring range of the accelerometer.
 The specific value depends on the current camera.

 4. `enable_gyro`
 Enables the gyroscope.

 5. `gyro_rate`
 The sample rate of the gyroscope, unit: Hz.
-The optional values are 1.5625hz,3.125hz,6.25hz,12.5hz,25hz,50hz, 100hz,200hz,500hz,1khz,2khz,4khz,8khz,16khz,32khz.
 The specific value

 6. `gyro_range`
-The measuring range of the gyroscope, the optional values are 250dps,500dps,1000dps,2000dps.
+The measuring range of the gyroscope.
 The specific value depends on the current camera.

 ### 2.6 Multiple device synchronization parameters